George Washington University Hospital

-The George Washington University Hospital is a for-profit hospital in Washington, D.C., affiliated with the George Washington University School of Medicine and Health Sciences.
-Since 1997, the George Washington University Hospital has been jointly owned and operated by a partnership between a subsidiary of Universal Health Services and the George Washington University.
+The George Washington University Hospital (GWUH) is a short-stay hospital in Washington, D.C. affiliated with the George Washington University School of Medicine and Health Sciences.
+Since 2022, the hospital has been wholly owned and operated by Universal Health Services, though it maintains significant ties with George Washington University (GWU).

-The current 400,000 sq ft (37,200 m2) facility opened on August 23, 2002.
-It has 371 beds, holds more than $45 million of medical equipment, and cost over $96 million to construct.
+The current 400,000 ft2 (37,200 m2) facility was opened on August 23, 2002.
+It has 395 beds, holds over $45 million worth of medical equipment, and cost over $96 million to construct.
 The hospital is licensed by the District of Columbia Department of Consumer and Regulatory Affairs and accredited by the U.S. Joint Commission.

+Kimberly (Kim) Russo was the chief executive officer of GWUH from June 2016, until she stepped down in April 2025.
+She previously served as the chief operating officer for seven years.
+GWU's plans to fill the position are currently unknown.

 History

-Founded in 1824 as a medical department in Columbian College (now called the George Washington University), the GW Medical School was the 11th in the nation and the first in the nation's capital.
+Founded in 1824 as a medical department in Columbian College (now called the George Washington University), the GW Medical School was the 11th medical school in the United States and the first in the nation's capital.